bitpay/bitcore-node/README.md

 As of June 2014, using `.dat` files the sync process takes 9 hrs. for livenet and 30 mins. for testnet.

-While synchronizing the blockchain, *insight-api* listens for new blocks and transactions relayed by the bitcoind node.
-Those are also stored on *insight-api*'s database.
+While synchronizing the blockchain, `bitcore-node` listens for new blocks and transactions relayed by the bitcoind node.
+Those are also stored on `bitcore-node`'s database.
-In case *insight-api* is shutdown for a period of time, restarting it will trigger a partial (historic) synchronization of the blockchain.
+In case `bitcore-node` is shutdown for a period of time, restarting it will trigger a partial (historic) synchronization of the blockchain.
 Depending on the size of that synchronization task, a reverse RPC or forward `.dat` syncing strategy will be used.

-If bitcoind is shutdown, *insight-api* needs to be stopped and restarted once bitcoind is restarted.
+If bitcoind is shutdown, `bitcore-node` needs to be stopped and restarted once bitcoind is restarted.

 ### Syncing old blockchain data manually